airwallex/airwallex-payment-android/GUIDE.md

 *Preconditions*:
 - You have created a payment intent by [how to create payment intent](#create-payment-intent-on-the-merchants-server)
-- Register app on [WeChat Pay](https://open.weixin.qq.com/) will provide an unique APP_ID and APP_SIGNATURE to the Merchant.
-Then please contact us, we will register your WeChat APPID and APP_SIGNATURE  in the Airwallex dashboard.
+- Register app on [WeChat Pay](https://open.weixin.qq.com/) will provide an unique APP_ID to the Merchant.
+Then please contact us, we will register your WeChat APPID in the Airwallex dashboard.

 1. Initializes an `Airwallex` object, it's the entry-point of the Airwallex SDK.